 Still, the increased burden is small or negligible for most of the couples in the top 10%, particularly given the reduced cost of tax compliance.
-In addition, it’s worth remembering that the same couples being taxed a little more at a later stage in life would, under these rules, have benefited from much lighter taxation and a childcare subsidy when they were younger and needed it more.
+In addition, it’s worth remembering that the same couples being taxed a little more at a later stage in life would, under these rules, have benefited from much lighter taxation and a major childcare subsidy when they were younger and needed it more.
 Most families would prefer to have more help and a lower tax burden in their 20s and 30s and pay a somewhat higher rate in their 50s.

 Effects of the Proposed Reforms on Poor Communities

 One of the most insignificant-looking parts of this reform package will actually have a major effect on poor communities.
-This is the LTP, the local tax payment of $200*/person/month to the community in which each adult resides.
+This is the LTP, the local tax payment of $300*/person/month to the community in which each adult resides.